haqistan/mblaze-tools/README.md

 I make no advertisements for these scripts except: they are generally short and do one thing.
 Well...

-They enable my workflow on top of mblaze(7), which is pretty minimal.
-I use them every day.
-I use tmux(1) as my UI "toolkit", since it is easy to integrate with on the command line.
-Several scripts do things with tmux, either creating windows/panes or reading/setting the main cutbuffer, where certain commands there is a msg# in the current sequence.
+They enable my email workflow on top of mblaze(7).
+I use tmux(1) as my UI "toolkit", since it is easy to integrate with on the command line and enables a lot of useful interactions while hiding a lot of details, like mouse support.
+Several scripts do things with tmux, either creating windows/panes or reading/setting the main cutbuffer, where certain it is assumed there is a msg# in the current sequence.
 This means you can select a msg# with the mouse in tmux and operate on it; not quite point-and-click but close enough for me.

 You should read mblaze(7) and the rest of the mblaze man pages if you want to understand what is going on here; also, reading [tmux(1)](https://man.openbsd.org/tmux) is not a terrible idea.

-I pile on with mblaze and store any config information in ~/.mblaze/profile in the form of text that looks like email headers;
+I pile on with mblaze and store configuration information in `~/.mblaze/profile` in the form of text that looks like email headers;
 this makes it easy to query the configuration with mblaze's mhdr(1) utility.

 Things you can set there:

-* MpaneLines: size in lines of pane mpane creates for mloop
+* CryptFileCmd: command to store plaintext of an encrypted msg
+* CryptTmp: temp dir to use in mdecrypt, preferably in a cryptofs
+* Editor: editor command, overridden by $EDITOR envar if set
+* EncryptCmd: command to encrypt a message (def: gpg)
+* Inbox: full path to your main in-box
+* InboxName: the relative path of your inbox under Maildir
 * MaildirBase: the base directory of your maildir tree
-* InboxName: the relative path of your inbox under Maildir
-* Inbox: full path to your main in-box
 * MdisplayOpts: default options to the mdisplay script
+* MloopQuiet: if set mloop behaves as if -q was specified by default
+* MpaneLines: size in lines of pane mpane creates for mloop

 It's probably better to set MaildirBase and InboxName and leave Inbox alone but there are situations where you can't.
 I generally run all